Vctorqui/Vctorqui/README.md

   <li>🌱 Constantly learning to keep up to date with the latest trends in frontend development. </li>
 </ul>

-<p>Besides coding, I love watching anime movies, playing video games, and playing soccer.
+<p>Besides coding, I love watching anime, movies, playing videogames, and playing soccer.
 One of my favorite teams is Barcelona, but the truth is that I started to like soccer because of watching Messi.
-As I mentioned, I love video games, and my favorite game of all time is Uncharted.
+As I mentioned, I love videogames, and my favorite game of all time is Uncharted.
 Sic parvis magna—Greatness from small beginnings.
 I always strive to live by that phrase in my life🚀</p>

 ```javascript